Do Horses Really Need Fly Masks and Bonnets in Australia?

 So, does your horse need a fly mask?

 Not every horse does.
-Some tolerate flies well and have darker skin less prone to sunburn.
-Others — especially pink-skinned horses, those in high-insect areas, or horses with existing eye issues — benefit enormously.
+Some tolerate flies well, have darker skin and are less prone to sunburn.
+Others, especially pink-skinned horses, those in high-insect areas, or horses with existing eye issues, benefit enormously.
 The key is to know your horse, assess their environment, and use masks or bonnets as a tool to keep them comfortable and safe.

 Delzani options built for Australian summers